Sorting the Sunday Pile, Week 13: Saints, Vikings make moves in crowded NFC race

 The other winners

-It would be negligent to point out the Saints and Vikings victories and not point out that they helped other teams as well.
+It would be negligent to point out the Saints and Vikings victories and not also point out that they helped other teams.
 A week ago the Cowboys and Packers were dead in the water, essentially toast when it came to the playoffs after losing critical players (Aaron Rodgers for Green Bay, Sean Lee and Ezekiel Elliott for Dallas).
 Thanksgiving weekend saw brutal losses for each team.

 Fast forward to Week 13 and the top end of the conference helps change the way things are shaking out.
 Green Bay wants the Vikings to run away with the division, because it means beating up on other wild card teams.
 Atlanta and Carolina losing keeps both the Cowboys and Packers very much in the hunt.